 Frequently Asked Questions

 Q1.
-Are citronella candles safe for indoors?
+Can we use citronella candles indoors?

 Q2.
-Where should citronella candles be placed?
+In which place should citronella candles be?

 Q3.
 Is a citronella candle toxic?